cropped-FLN-Favicon.png

 About the opportunity

 For nearly three decades the United Nations has been bringing together almost every country on earth for global climate summits called the ‘Conference of the Parties’ (or COP for short).
-The date and location for COP30 have not yet been confirmed but it is likely to take place during November 2025 in Belém, Brazil.
-World leaders will arrive in the host country, alongside tens of thousands of negotiators, government representatives, businesses and citizens for several days of talks to agree collective actions to tackle climate
+World leaders will arrive in the host country, alongside tens of thousands of negotiators, government representatives, businesses and citizens for several days of talks to agree collective actions to tackle climate change.

 You’ll be responsible for gathering evidence about what young people in the U.K. care about and want world leaders to take action on in relation to climate change.
 You’ll develop ambitious, actionable and achievable policy recommendations for world leaders on behalf of the young people you represent.
 You’ll campaign, tirelessly, for those recommendations to be adopted- by your international youth counterparts, by the U.K. government, by the United Nations, or by business or community partners.